stepheneb/49waltzes-detroit/readme.md

 Download the zip file containing the transcoded video files and expand it in the working directory created when this repository is cloned.

-This will create a folder named video with the following to folders
+This will create a folder named video with the following two folders

     video/
     |-- mp4-480x270-500k